-- What is your desired time frame for accreditation? - What is your laboratory's scope of testing and/or calibration? - Is your laboratory freestanding or part of a larger facility? - What is the status of your existing laboratory management system implementation? - What is the state of your laboratory management system documentation?
+- What is your desired time frame for accreditation? - What is your laboratory's scope of medical testing? - Is your laboratory freestanding or part of a larger facility? - What is the status of your existing laboratory management system implementation? - What is the state of your laboratory management system documentation?